DataDog/hiring-engineers/answers.md

 ## Final Question:

 Theoretically, it seems that any distributed system that could be instrumented for measurement and transparency could use Datadog.

-Datadog would be a useful tool for measuring variables, tagging different services to make groupings, and then analyzing those grouped variables in a human readable way.
+ Datadog is a useful tool for measuring variables, tagging different services to make groupings, and then analyzing those grouped variables in a human readable way.
 Additionally other features include alerting, automated/synthetic testing, etc.

-One application that seems interesting to me is monitoring the weather and birds, a nerdy quarantine hobby of mine (in 2020, I saw 93 unique species of birds).
+One application that seems interesting to me is monitoring and correlating the weather and birds, a nerdy quarantine hobby of mine (in 2020, I saw 93 unique species of birds).
 One of the best ways to view birds, particularly certain species, is to attract them using a backyard feeder.
 Many of these were in my family’s backyard in Massachusetts, on a balcony feeder.
 I would like to correlate certain weather patterns with the appearance of particular birds at the backyard feeder.

 ![](datadogScreenshots/bird_feeder_picture.jpg)